abdulsaheel/wisatharva/README.md

 ### This will start the `g4f` program, allowing you to use its GUI.

 ## About the Team
 The WISAtharva project is developed and maintained by a dedicated individual, Abdul Sahil, who is passionate about leveraging technology to empower learners and educators worldwide.
 You can find Abdul Sahil's profile [here](https://github.com/abdulsaheel).

 ## Get Involved
 Join the WISAtharva community and contribute to the future of education and AI-driven learning experiences.
 Whether you're a developer, educator, student, or enthusiast, there are opportunities to collaborate, provide feedback, and shape the evolution of WISAtharva.
 We are open for contributions!
 Please make a pull request or open an issue stating the changes you want or wish to make.
 Let's work together to redefine the way we learn, teach, and interact with technology for generations to come.

+## Special Thanks
+Special thanks to [xtekky](https://github.com/xtekky/gpt4free) for their invaluable contributions to the GPT-4 Free Library, which serves as a fundamental component of the WISAtharva project.

+---